-Decorative arts: The history of our design reaches into medieval and antique periods.
+In decorative arts the history of our designs I and II reaches into medieval and antique periods.
 In 1704, the Dominican priest, monk, mathematician and graphic artist Sébastien Truchet (1657-1729) reported: „During the last trip that I took to the canal D´Orléans by order of His Royal Highness, in a chåteau called Motte St. Lyé, 4 leagues this side of Orléans, I found several ceramic tiles that were divided by a diagonal line into two colored parts“ [3, 4].
 Truchet defined 16 distinct pairs of such tiles that formed beautiful patterns when laid out regularly in varied sequences.
 In 1722, Father Dominique Douat presented a meticulous mathematical analysis of the possibilities of creating graphic patterns with the tiles that had been reported on by Truchet.
 Further details on history of the related design can be found at the end of this chapter and with cardandcube #1.

 In the 20th century, the original report and the patterns described therein were brought to the attention of art historian Ernst H. Gombrich.
 In his book The sense of order he described and analysed more than the psychological impact and influence of geometric decorative art on handicrafts and various art forms such as op art.
 He was impressed by the almost “ad infinitum” permutation of the tiling pattern.

 It has not escaped the attention of the art historian that the four orientations used in the square patterns reflect the central phenomenon of biology.
 He indicated that they could be seen as a symbol of the basic building blocks of the genetic material.
 There are 64 (43) triplets that allow the transfer of genetic information during protein synthesis and just as many options for placing three cards with the two-coloured triangle pair with varied orientations next to each other.
 (The number of possible patterns that can be built from more cards is rapidly raising with the number of cards in use.
 When card designs I, III or IV are used with the 8x8 layout, the number reaches 664 for each one.
 More variations can be achieved by adjusting the line width when playing with designs II or III.)
 In this chapter most examples shall deal with design I.

 Tesselation: Square tiling is one of three regular tiling patterns.
 The other two are the triangular and hexagonal tilings.
 In these, defined shapes - squares, equilateral triangles or hexagons - are used in selected designs.
 With the figure of the triangle pair in a square, the virtual cards and the laying cards from cardandcube offer the option of designing extending white and black polygons.
 Their regular arrangements are executed by tessellation.

 Examples of tessellation with square tiles that are decorated with two isosceles triangles have been described and mathematically analysed by Sébastien Truchet more than three hundred years ago.
-Now, cardandcube #2 and #3 present this and, in the latter case also other decors on virtual cards to play with using a pocket device while commuting, waiting a while or just relaxing.
-Let these applications unleash your creativity and bring you enjoyment.
+Now, cardandcube #2 and #3 present this and, in the latter case also other decors on virtual cards to play with.
+Let these applications unleash your creativity and bring you enjoyment and relaxation.

 From four possible orientations of the tiles, four options for monotonous tiling are emerging.
 They differ from each other solely by the orientation of the triangle on the tiled surface.
 It has been pointed to by Truchet that sixteen different "card duos" can be formed from two cards that are joined either horizontally or vertically.
 Using such duos relatively simple tiling patterns can be designed.
 There are 16 such duos in cardandcube #2 and 36 in cardancube #3.
 Possibilities can quickly be explored by placing two cards next to each other and then lining up the same duos repeatedly side by side, placing the same rows flush or offset, or rotated by 180°.

 Tiling with one or more card quartets as units is much more interesting than the use of card duos.
 Further below you may find ideas, how to use our games to design geometric patterns.
 Hints help you try the next step on your own.

-At this point, two special suggestions are offered: First, card quartets, in which the diagonally adjacent placement cards are in the same orientation, as are the cards i and iii (referred to in scheme b further below) as shown in example a, can be linked diagonally overlapping (scheme j).
+At this point, two special suggestions are offered: First, card quartets, in which the diagonally adjacent placement cards are in the same orientation, as are the cards i and iii (referred to in scheme b) as shown in example a, can be linked diagonally overlapping (scheme j).
 Furthermore, several chains of this kind can be put together in parallel and interlocked.

-Second, if you find a pleasure in a pair of identical card quartets placed side by side or on top of each other, try to create an inverse pattern from another 8 virtual cards along the longer edge.
-If the task is difficult for you, make it easy this way: in the first step you double the pattern along the edge and in the second you make a negative for each card of the copy one by one.
+If you like a pair of identical card quartets placed side by side or on top of each other, try to create an inverse pattern from another 8 virtual cards along the longer edge.
+If the task is difficult for you, make it easy this way: in the first step you double the pattern and in the second you make a negative for each card of the copy one by one.
 On cards with triangles the images have to be turned by 180°.
 (In the six versions of the layout card shown in the description of cards, the third is the negative image of the first, the fourth of the second, and the sixth of the fifth).
 The black and the white cards have to be interchanged.
 Finished!

 Examples of tiling with card quartets: